|

 If you'd like to print the tips to have handy while stitching, we have printer-friendly cross-stitch tips.

-We recommend size 24 or 26 tapestry needles.
-It’s useful to have several.
-See the stitching section for tips on saving time by using multiple needles.
+It’s useful to have at least several and maybe lots of needles.
+If you have enough needles, you can leave them threaded which saves a lot of time.
 In addition, needles wear out.
 They get lost.
 They rust.
 If your needle seems to be shredding the floss unduly, the eye may have gotten rough (we don’t know how this happens but it does).
 They bend.
 So have some spares around.
+If you want a lot of needles, be aware that you can buy needles in bulk.

 For stitching with one strand over one, you may like to try a size 10 beading needle.
 Beading needles are very slender needles with an eye the same thickness as the body of the needle, so they fit more easily under tiny stitches for anchoring your floss at the end.